 For individual cheesecakes: 1 tablespoon powdered gelatine

-(For a large cheesecake: 7g powdered gelatine is enough)
+(For a large round or rectangular cheesecake: 7g powdered gelatine is enough)

 2 x 250g packets cream cheese, softened